-In practice, it is recommended that the transaction be filed at least 40-45 calendar days before the projected closing.
+In practice, it is recommended that the transaction is filed at least 40-45 calendar days before the projected closing.

-See 2.11 for the examples where the Board imposed penalties for closing without or before the Board's approval.
+See 2.11 Power of Authorities to Investigate Transactions for the examples where the Board imposed penalties for closing without or before the Board's approval.